K2MUSE: A human lower-limb multimodal walking dataset spanning task and acquisition variability for rehabilitation robotics: Methods

 \subsection{Instrumentation}

-Data were collected in the Biomechanics Laboratory at the Shenyang Institute of Automation, Chinese Academy of Sciences.
-The laboratory is equipped with a motion capture system, an instrumented treadmill, an sEMG acquisition system, and an amplitude mode ultrasound acquisition system to collect kinematic, kinetic, and biological signals from various movements.
-Data synchronization between different devices was achieved through the square wave voltage signal generated by the Vicon Lock Lab.
-The placement of retro-reflective markers and sensors was always performed by two experienced assessors.
-The final placement was determined after a consensus was reached.
+Data were collected at the Biomechanics Laboratory at the Shenyang Institute of Automation, Chinese Academy of Sciences.
+The laboratory is equipped with a motion capture system, an instrumented treadmill, an sEMG acquisition system, and an amplitude mode ultrasound acquisition system to collect kinematic, kinetic, and biological signals as participants performed various movements.
+Data synchronization between devices was achieved through the square wave voltage signal generated by the Vicon Lock Lab.
+The placement of retro-reflective markers and sensors was performed by two experienced assessors.
+To minimize inter-operator variability, the final positioning was confirmed through cross-verification to ensure precise alignment with anatomical landmarks.